AdityaaRavi/Optimized-path/README.md

 - _Has someone thought about the algorithm I end up making?_ Maybe.

-- _So why I am doing it?_ I am currently in winter break during COVID, and hence I have way too much time on my hands, and this seems fun to do.
+- _So why I am doing it?_ I am currently in winter break during COVID - causing me to have way too much time on my hands, and this seems fun to do.

 ## A bit more detailed description of what I want to do here: ##